illwieckz/debian_copyist_brother/README.md

 License
 -------

+Software by Brother is distributed under GPLv2 License or Brother LPR license.

-This software and this documentation is distributed under the free non-copyleft laconic [ISC license](COPYING.md).
+Tools to inspect or manage Brother files are distributed under the free non-copyleft laconic [ISC license](COPYING.md).
+Documentation is distributed under ISC License.

 Documentation
 -------------